Overview

 Themes

-Via the UIX.Theme namespace, global themes can be registered and activated.
+The UIX.Theme namespace, is used to register and activate global themes.
 Themes can be defined as dark or light mode themes.

-Per default, UIX automatically decides which mode (dark or light) to use, depending on the preferred OS mode.
+By default, UIX automatically decides which mode (dark or light) to use, depending on the preferred operating system mode.

 UIX.Theme.registerTheme({